Jan Bednarek: 2018–19 season

-On 28 August 2018, Bednarek made his first appearance of the season in the EFL Cup against Brighton which ended in a 1–0 victory.
-On 22 September 2018, Bednarek made his first Premier League appearance of the season against Liverpool which ended in a 3–0 defeat after replacing Oriol Romeu in the second half.
+On 28 August 2018, Bednarek made his first appearance of the season in the EFL Cup against Brighton & Hove Albion which ended in a 1–0 victory.
+On 22 September 2018, he made his first Premier League appearance of the season against Liverpool which ended in a 3–0 defeat after replacing Oriol Romeu in the second half.
 On 3 December 2018, Mark Hughes was sacked by Southampton.
 Under Hughes, Bednarek only made two league appearances so far that season.
 The arrival of Ralph Hasenhüttl saw a change in fortune for Bednarek, who ended the season with 25 league appearances.

 2019–20 season

-On 10 August 2019, Bednarek made his first appearance of the season in the league in a 3–0 defeat against Burnley.
-On 25 October 2019, Bednarek featured in Southampton’s 0–9 defeat to Leicester.
-On 28 January 2020, Bednarek scored his first and only goal of the season in a 3–2 defeat to Wolves.
-Following Southampton’s 1–0 defeat against Newcastle on 7 March 2020, English football was suspended due to the COVID-19 pandemic.

-Southampton and Bednarek would not play again until 19 June 2020 against Norwich which ended in a 3–0 victory.
-Bednarek ended the season with 39 appearances in all competitions.
+On 10 August 2019, he made his first appearance of the season in the league in a 3–0 defeat against Burnley.
+On 25 October 2019, Bednarek featured in Southampton's 0–9 defeat to Leicester City.
+On 28 January 2020, he scored his first and only goal of the season in a 3–2 defeat to Wolves.
+Following Southampton's 1–0 defeat against Newcastle United on 7 March 2020, English football was suspended due to the COVID-19 pandemic.
+Southampton and Bednarek would not play again until 19 June 2020 against Norwich City which ended in a 3–0 victory.
+He ended the season with 39 appearances in all competitions.

 2020–21 season

 On 12 September 2020, Bednarek made his first appearance of the season in the league in a 1–0 defeat to Crystal Palace.
-On 6 November 2020, Bednarek featured in Southampton’s 2–0 win over Newcastle which saw ‘the Saints’ go top of the English top flight for the first time since 1988.
+On 6 November 2020, he featured in Southampton's 2–0 win over Newcastle which saw the Saints go top of the English top flight for the first time since 1988.
 His only goal of the season came during a 3–2 defeat to Manchester United on 29 November 2020.
-On 3 December 2020, Bednarek signed a new four-and-a-half year contract.
+On 3 December 2020, Bednarek signed a new four-and-a-half-year contract.

 On 2 February 2021, Bednarek scored an own goal, conceded a penalty and was given a red card after a foul on Anthony Martial in his team's record-equalling 9–0 defeat to Manchester United after Mike Dean checked the pitchside monitor.
 Despite this, the red card was controversial and Manchester United manager Ole Gunnar Solskjær believed that Bednarek should not have been sent off.
 The red card issued was subsequently rescinded following an appeal by the club.

-Bednarek ended the season with 41 appearances in all competitions.
+He ended the season with 41 appearances in all competitions.